Our aims are as follows.

-Implementation of our second aim involves behind-the-scenes campaigning (meetings with Council officers, representation at Swansea Council's Cycle Action Progress meetings, etc.).
-In addition we organise the annual Gower Cycling Festival and participate in cycle promotion activities.
+Implementation of our second aim involves behind-the-scenes campaigning (meetings with Council officers, representation at Swansea Council's Active Travel Stakeholder meetings, etc.).
+We also participate in cycle promotion activities.

 There is the potential to make a major dent in the use of cars both for commuting and for other journeys of less than five miles.
 This applies particularly to school trips.
 Currently just over 1% of children cycle to school in Swansea.
 A tenfold increase would be needed to bring this up to European levels (and even then it would be much less than in Denmark).
 Sustrans plan to get 10-15% of all pupils cycling to school and have achieved more than this in some of the schools they have targeted.
 At one school in Suffolk two thirds of the children cycle to school and in Copenhagen the figure is 40%.
 So why should not Sustran's target at least be achieved in Swansea?